nbernich/nbernich.github.io/anth415/devnotes.md

 - Interesting compare and contrast with other species of Homo
 - Lack of precise dating leaves a lot to be desired about this discovery
 - Still groundbreaking due to the quantity and quality of specimens uncovered
-- The mystery surrounding the results of the Homo Naledi expeditions, and the possibility of complex behavior like burials taking place, makes Homo Naledi a truly fascinating discover
+- The mystery surrounding the results of the Homo Naledi expeditions, and the possibility of complex behavior like burials taking place, makes Homo Naledi a truly fascinating discovery

 # Sources